adrian154/blog/public/blogposts/tuning/blogpost.md

 <script src="main.js"></script>

 Okay, so we're making some real progress.
 We know from the [circle of fifths](https://en.wikipedia.org/wiki/Circle_of_fifths) that we can start from any note and advance in perfect fifths to cycle through the other 12 notes before returning to the starting note.
-This is the idea behind [Pythagorean tuning]().
+This is the idea behind [Pythagorean tuning](https://en.wikipedia.org/wiki/Pythagorean_tuning).

 If you actually try this, you will realize that it doesn't quite work.
 We saw in the previous demo that a perfect fifth is represented by a frequency ratio of 3:2.
 So if we multiply the frequency of a note by 3/2 twelve times, we would expect to come back to the same note a few octaves up.
 Yet (3/2)<sup>12</sup> is approximately 129.746, which is not a power of two!

 The reason for this is mathematical.
-The square root of two is irrational, meaning that it is impossible to create it by multiplying together rational numbers (i.e. fractions of integers).
+The square root of two is irrational, meaning that it is impossible to create it by multiplying together rational numbers like 3/2.
 In fact, pretty much all the intervals are *slightly* wrong.
-The problem becomes very apparent when you try to play chords using our accursed tuning system:
+The problem becomes very apparent when you try to play chords using our DIY tuning system:

 <button onclick="playChordPythagorean()">Play Chord</button>